Nayan-das08/notes-max-pro/rough 2.md

 To Whom It May Concern,

-I am writing to highly recommend [Nayan Ranjan Das] for the AI and Machine Learning internship at [CERN OpenLabs].
+I am writing to highly recommend [Nayan Ranjan Das] for the [Summer Students Programme 2023] at [CERN OpenLabs].
 I have had the pleasure of working with [him] for the past year as his supervisor at [Amity University, Noida], and I have consistently been impressed by his aptitude for and passion for this field.

 In the time that I have known [Nayan], he has consistently demonstrated a strong understanding of AI and machine learning concepts.
-They have completed several relevant coursework, including [Course] and [Course], and have consistently excelled in these classes.
+He has completed several relevant coursework, including [Course] and [Course], and have consistently excelled in these classes.
 In addition, [Nayan] has completed several independent research projects in these areas, including a project on [Topic] that resulted in a published paper in [Publication].

 In addition to their technical skills, [Nayan] is a highly motivated and dedicated individual.
 They consistently take on additional responsibilities and are always willing to go above and beyond to ensure that projects are completed to the best of their ability.
 Their strong work ethic and positive attitude would make them an asset to any team.